angelobaricante/organix/README.md

 * [Contact Information](#contact-information)

 ## What is OrganiX
-Click on the image below to watch the "Manage Your Files Efficiently: A Comprehensive Guide to OrganiX" video on YouTube.
+Click on the image below to watch the "**_Manage Your Files Efficiently: A Comprehensive Guide to OrganiX_**" video on YouTube.
 (Right click and select "Open link in new tab" to keep this page open):

 [![Manage Your Files Efficiently: A Comprehensive Guide to OrganiX](https://img.youtube.com/vi/G1o4cbKw-x8/maxresdefault.jpg)](https://www.youtube.com/watch?v=G1o4cbKw-x8)